Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    :header: "Field","Type (hint)","Description"
    :escape: \

-   "id","string","full ID of a Submission or Comment" "category","string","a category name. premium only feature?"
+   "id","string","The full ID of a submission or comment."
+   "category","string","A category name.
+Requires Reddit Premium.
+Ignored if no Reddit Premium."

 |